-It may be helpful to compare our Digital Conversion process with having your slides scanned at Costco.
+When you are ready to convert your slides to digital images, it may be helpful to compare our Digital Conversion process with having your slides scanned at Costco.
 Costco will scan your slides for $0.32/slide, with a minimum cost of $19.99.
 For that price, you will get scans that have a resolution of a bit less than 2200 DPI - or to put it another way, it's the equivalent of converting your slides to 6MP images.
-We digitize slides at about 3400 DPI (16 MP images).
+We digitize slides at about 4200 DPI (24 MP images).

 One other important item: we can digitize ALL forms of photographic images: not just slides,but negatives, prints, filmstrips, albums, unmounted slides, what ever you have.
 If it is a photographic image, we can digitize it.

 We have shown below sets of image pairs.
 The one on the top of each pair of images is the scan that was obtained from Costco ($0.32/image) several years ago.
-The image on the bottom of each pair is the same image, after we have put it through our"Premier Service"processing ($0.38/image now - $0.50/image after Jan 15, 2018 including the "scan").
+The image on the bottom of each pair is the same image, after we have put it through our"Premier Service"processing ($0.89/image), including the "scan").

 That ugly vertical stain is gone (Above)!

 You can trust Digital Conversions LLC to handle all yourslide scanningneeds.